 All adult and camper medications will be held and dispensed by the leader of each troop.
-During checkin, you will receive a red lock-box with a combination padlock (you will also receive the combination).
+During check-in, you will receive a red lockbox with a combination padlock (you will also receive the combination).
 You must keep all medications locked in the box at all times, with the exception of inhalers and Epi-Pens (participants may keep them, to use in case of emergency).
 There will be an orientation to the medication procedures during the leader meeting on the first night at camp.

 The troop first aider will treat all minor injuries and illnesses.
 During check-in, you will receive a basic first aid kit, which you should keep in your unit.
 In the case of minor injuries or illnesses, you should treat the participant, and then you must record the treatment in the Health Log.
 If you encounter a medical condition that you cannot handle, you should immediately contact the program director or camp director.
 If a condition cannot be treated on site, the troop leader and camp director will contact the parents to arrange treatment and transportation for the camper.
-Whenever a camper requires treatment at a medical care facility, the leader and camp director will contact the caregivers and complete an Accident Report Form and an Insurance Claim Form.
+Whenever a camper requires treatment at a medical care facility, the leader and camp director will contact the parent at a medical care facility, the leader and camp director will contact the caregivers and complete an Accident Report Form and an Insurance Claim Form.
 If there is a medical emergency call 911 and immediately inform the camp director.